Images of Bug Bite or Sting (9)

 - Save the tick for identification, if needed.

-Depending upon the type of insect bite and reaction, your primary care giver might treat you in the following manner.
+Depending on the type of insect bite or sting and its reaction, your medical professional might treat you in the following manner.

 For insect bites:

 - Muscle relaxants, pain medicines, antivenom, antibiotics, and sometimes local surgery to relieve venomous insect bites